-Task "Peer reviews", as submitted to the Agency pursuant to Article 7(4) of Regulation (EC) No 713/2009 Priority level 2: Important Legal basis Article 7(4) and (5) of Regulation (EC) No 713/2009 Overview (status) At the request of a regulatory authority or of the Commission, the Agency must provide a fact-based opinion on whether a decision taken by a regulatory authority complies with the Guidelines referred to in Directive 2009/72/EC, Directive 2009/73/EC, Regulation (EC) No 714/2009 or Regulation (EC) No 715/2009, or with other relevant provisions of those Directives or Regulations.
+Task "Peer reviews", as submitted to the Agency pursuant to Article 6(5) of Regulation (EU) No 2019/942 Priority level 2: Important Legal basis Article 6(5) and (6) of Regulation (EU) No 2019/942 Overview (status) ACER shall provide a factual opinion at the request of one or more regulatory authorities or of the Commission, on whether a decision taken by a regulatory authority complies with the network codes and guidelines referred to in Regulation (EU) 2019/943, Regulation (EC) No 715/2009, Directive (EU) 2019/944 or Directive 2009/73/EC or with other relevant provisions of those directives or regulations.
 Where a national regulatory authority does not comply with the opinion of the Agency within four months from the day of receipt, the Agency shall inform the Commission and the Member State concerned accordingly.
 By the end of 2014, the Agency received two peer review requests.

 Objectives Specific objective: provision of a fact-based opinion and, in cases of lack of compliance with the Opinion, within four month from the date of its adoption, of an information report regarding lack of compliance to the Commission and the Member State concerned.
 Multi-annual objective: contribute to the completion and well functioning of the IEM.
-Outputs The Agency shall provide an opinion on whether an NRA's decision complies with the Guidelines referred to in Directive 2009/72/EC, Directive 2009/73/EC, Regulation (EC) No 714/2009 or Regulation (EC) No 715/2009, or with other relevant provisions of those Directives or Regulations.
+Outputs The Agency shall provide an opinion on whether an NRA's decision complies with the Guidelines referred to in Regulation (EU) 2019/943, Regulation (EC) No 715/2009, Directive (EU) 2019/944 or Directive 2009/73/EC, or with other relevant provisions of those Directives or Regulations.
 Performance indicators and targets (deadlines) Delivery of the Opinion within four months from the request and submitting the information report regarding lack of compliance to the Commission and the Member State concerned (if applicable) within a reasonable time.
-Resources 0.4 FTE Risks Receipt of complete quality information from NRAs, carrying out consultation with NRAs, time constraints.
+Resources 0.4 FTE According to Article 24(2) of Regulation 2019/942, the Electricity Working Group or the Gas Working Group, as relevant, will be consulted on the draft opinions, recommendations and decisions requiring a favourable opinion of the Board of Regulators.
+Risks Receipt of complete quality information from NRAs, carrying out consultation with NRAs, time constraints.
 Risk if this activity is not performed: uncertainty on the compliance of NRA decision with applicable legislation, which in turn might affect the efficient operation of the IEM.